 For additional information regarding Equal Opportunity Investigations, please visit the Office of Compliance’s Equal Opportunity Investigations webpage.

-The Title IX Program is tasked with overseeing the campus response to sexual misconduct, including sexual harassment, sexual assault, dating and domestic violence, and stalking.
+The Sexual Misconduct Resource and Response Program (SMRRP) is tasked with overseeing the campus response to sexual misconduct, including sexual harassment, sexual assault, dating and domestic violence, stalking and sexual exploitation.
 Our primary goal is to ensure that anyone who has experienced this type of misconduct has the resources and support system in place to safely continue their academic career or employment at UW-Madison.
-For victims and survivors, contact with the Title IX Program means that you will get connected to confidential counseling, protective measures (such as No Contact Directives), and academic or workplace support.
+For victims and survivors, contact with SMRRP means that you will get connected to confidential counseling, protective measures (such as No Contact Directives), and academic or workplace support.
 When appropriate, we will intervene to stop ongoing harassment with educational conversations or protective measures; we will also pursue formal investigations through the disciplinary process.